knneth/nmos-testing/Running_the_IPMX_TR-10-1_Test_Plan.md

     - For HDMI, use a source that follows the EDID’s preferred mode.
 If such a source is not available, set the CONFIG.IS11_SOURCE_EDID_VERIFICATION option to True and connect a source device (e.g., a Kramer) that allows verifying the EDID produced by the DuT.
 The test suite will pause and indicate the expected refresh/sample rate value to be verified in the EDID’s preferred mode using the tool.
     - Activate the Senders of the DuT, each one using a configuration from the `cfg` directory
+    - The source must be directly connected to the Sender.

     - Test the Senders of the DuT:
     ```batch